ibericode/boxzilla-wp/readme.txt

 - Fixed: Script now checks trigger criteria for multiple boxes at once.
 - Improved: Script performance.
 - Improved: All the default WordPress filters that run on posts do now run on the box content as well, meaning you can use smileys etc. in the box content.
 Filters are added to the `stb_content` hook, you can remove them from your theme its `functions.php` if you want.
-- Added: Option to choose which animation to use: slide or fade.
+- Added: Option to choose which animation to use: slide or fade.∑∑
 - Added: Box now automatically shows when an element inside the box is referenced in the browser hash.
 This is especially useful for forms that do not use AJAX.
 - Added: Menu icon in WP Admin